JoaoVidLima/note-taking-pro/README.md

 ### Pre-requisites
 - Install JRE (Java RunTime Environment, which include libraries, Java Virtual Machine (JVM), and other important components to run a java application).
-  - To check if it's already install open the Command Prompt or terminal and type 'java -version' and press enter, it should display the version of the JRE if installed.
+  - To check if it's already installed open the Command Prompt or terminal and type 'java -version' and press enter, it should display the version of the JRE if installed (Version 17 or above reccomended).

 - Using the Oracle JRE download page